amircybersec/FyneProxy/README.md

 - [ ] Add support for KDE desktop, linux terminal, etc [ref](https://github.com/himanshub16/ProxyMan)
 - [ ] Increment port if another server is running on that port and save that to the settings
 - [ ] Show connected devices IP addresses in share mode
+- [ ] If connectivity test passes, do a speed test afterwards
+- [ ] Add test timing to test results (duration)